ahromis/swarm-elk/README.md

 You can set logs at the engine level as well by specifying `--log-opt gelf-address=udp://host:port` in your daemon arguments.
 Or you can use syslog as well as TLS if you wish to add in your own certs.

+## Prebuilt Solution

+Please refer to the [README](https://github.com/ahromis/swarm-elk/logstash/blob/master/README.md) directory for a prebuilt way to log using this repo with logstash.

 ### TODO

 - Add an input buffer like redis, rabbitmq, or kafka